Wolverin-e/WiFiCoverageCSP/README.md

 # Problem
 1. ## Necessity: The Mother of Invention
-	- I was required to do a course project in artificial intelligence.
-	- It's purely hypothetical situation.
+	- Below given is a purely hypothetical situation.
 	- In the Lockdown, I wanted to buy a broadband internet connection & have a wireless router to span the access range across the whole house.
 	- Since I have a bigger house space & my house had concealed and jammed wiring (without LAN cables); instead of having a single long-ranged (costly) wireless router whose range fades across the boundary, I thought of having multiple wireless routers in wireless bridge mode with each other & belonging to the same wireless network space.
 Also, a goal was to minimise the cost.
 	- Instead of multiple wireless routers, I can also use A main router with multiple range extenders belonging to the same wireless network.
 (Analogy is the same)